unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 - Output: an array of document blob URLs for qualifying blobs
   - Note 1: the array must actually be an object containg the blob URL and the path, which is needed for display of results in the UI

-Processing: of URL to find all qualifying documents.
+Processing: of URL to find all qualifying documents. (**Note: the management of the tree in the first few steps below is not yet implemented**)

 1. Isolate the owner and repo elements from the URL.
 1. Use the `branches` Gitea API to obtain repo information about the master branch.